 - Latex agglutination test (LAT): This test detects antigens from the capsule of the fungus in the blood.
 False negative tests may occasionally occur in cats with localised infection.
-False positives also occasionally occur.
+False positives also sometimes occur.

 - Diagnostic imaging: Xrays of the nasal cavity may be useful.

 - Itraconazole, fluconazole or ketoconazole are the drugs of choice for treating cryptococcosis.
-Treatment with anti-fungal drugs can take several months and up to a year.
+Treatment with anti-fungal medications can take several months and up to a year.
 Cats with the CNS form may require lifelong medication.
 Liver and kidney function need to be regularly monitored while your cat is on these drugs.
 Side effects such as anorexia and vomiting may occur.

 - Amphotericin B for cats where the fungus has spread to the CNS or disseminated through the body.
 This drug is extremely potent and careful monitoring is necessary due to its potential side effects on the kidneys.